Radiation resistance

-Radiation resistance is that part of an antenna's feedpoint electrical resistance that is caused by the emission of radio waves from the antenna.
-In radio transmission, a radio transmitter is connected to an antenna.
-The transmitter generates a radio frequency alternating current which is applied to the antenna, and the antenna radiates the energy in the alternating current as radio waves.
+Radiation resistance is that part of an antenna's feedpoint electrical resistance caused by the emission of radio waves from the antenna.
+A radio transmitter applies a radio frequency alternating current to an antenna, which radiates the energy of the current as radio waves.
 Because the antenna is absorbing the energy it is radiating from the transmitter, the antenna's input terminals present a resistance to the current from the transmitter.

 Radiation resistance is an effective resistance, due to the power carried away from the antenna as radio waves.
-Unlike conventional resistance or "Ohmic resistance", radiation resistance is not due to the opposition to current (resistivity) of the imperfect conducting materials the antenna is made of.
+Unlike conventional ohmic resistance, radiation resistance is not an opposition to current (resistivity) of the imperfect conducting materials the antenna is made of.